kevinthant/BlazerFTP/Readme.md

 A PHP class for faster uploading of files via FTP to remote servers.

+More documentation will later.